 B. cepacia poses a serious threat to vulnerable patients, including infants and young children who still have developing immune systems.
 These products were distributed nationwide to retailers, health care facilities, pharmacies and sold online – making it important that parents, patients and health care providers be made aware of the potential risk and immediately stop using these products.

-I know everyone likes making all kinds of claims about Big Pharma, but this probably wouldn’t happen under the strict manufacturing controls.
+I know everyone likes making all kinds of claims about Big Pharma, but this probably wouldn’t happen under strict manufacturing controls.
 Because the FDA lacks a lot of regulatory responsibility for supplements (see here), there is less oversight of Big Supplement’s manufacturing.
 And that can spell trouble.

 How do these ingredients get into the contaminated supplements?